Best OBD2 Scanner for DIY Auto Repair

 - Owners manual needs improvement

-- No support for other modules other than the Engine Unit.
+- There is no support for other modules other than the Engine Unit.

 5. Launch Creader